-In addition to soliciting advice from the LIHEAP Advisory Committee (LAC), DHS held public hearings on the LIHEAP proposed Plan for Fiscal Year (FY) 2021 in compliance with Federal LIHEAP requirements.
-This year, hearings were held via teleconference on June 30, July 7, and July 9.
-A total of 17 persons attended the hearings.
-A total of six individuals or organizations provided oral testimony at the hearings and one additional individual or presented written mail-in testimony.
+In addition to soliciting advice from the LIHEAP Advisory Committee (LAC), DHS held public hearings on the LIHEAP Proposed Plan for FY 2023 in compliance with Federal LIHEAP requirements.
+This year, hearings were held via teleconference on June 28, July 7, and July 12.
+A total of eight persons attended the hearings.
+A total of nine individuals or organizations provided oral testimony at the hearings and 14 additional individuals presented written mail-in testimony.
 LAC recommendations and all other comments and testimony were taken into consideration in developing program parameters for the Final State Plan.